Azmain-Kabir-Swaran/CodeMetricAnalysis/README.md

 ### 2. Requirements

-- IntelliJ IDEA Community Edition was used to develop the Java program along along Maven build tool and openjdk-19.
+- IntelliJ IDEA Community Edition was used to develop the Java program along Maven build tool and openjdk-19.
 - Python 3.8.15 was used in a conda environment.
 - Need to install required Python libraries from [requirements.txt](requirements.txt).
 - Preferred operating system: Linux/macOS/Windows-WSL/Windows.